-General commercial litigation;
+- General commercial litigation;

-White collar criminal defense:
+- White collar criminal defense;

-Insurance;
+- Insurance;

-Products liability.
+- Products liability.

-See also: Litigation-Tax Attorney

 GENERAL COMMERCIAL LITIGATION.
 The most significant category of litigation attorneys is the commercial litigator.
 Generally speaking, commercial litigation is civil litigation, the center of which is a dispute over a business or financial matter.
 The dispute may be a breach of contract, allegations of business fraud, or other pecuniary disputes.
 Commercial litigation will generally involve a corporate entity (corporation, partnership, limited liability company) as at least one of the parties, if not both.